bennywee/stochastic_volatility_workflow/README.md

 # How to run code

 ## Environment setup
 If using rstudio, open `stochastic_volatility_workflow.Rproj`.
 Then run `renv::restore()` to create the project libraries locally (the packages used in this project).
 Note, this may not work for `cmdstanr` since this was not downloaded from CRAN.
-Instructions to do this can be found in (this vignette)[https://mc-stan.org/cmdstanr/articles/cmdstanr.html#saving-fitted-model-objects-1].
+Instructions to do this can be found in [this vignette](https://mc-stan.org/cmdstanr/articles/cmdstanr.html#saving-fitted-model-objects-1).

 ## Generate dataset
 Execute `create_data.r` to generate dataset.
 This will create a `data` directory with `raw` (S&P500 data downloaded from Yahoo finance) and `preprocessed` (with log prices and log returns).
 The `raw` subdirectory contains original and immutable datasets. `preprocessed` contains any additional variables and transformations.
 We will use dataset from `preprocessed` for modelling S&P500 returns.